 How often you clean is going to depend on how much you use your furniture.
 Your best bet is to clean and maintain your furniture frequently and again tackle any spots or dirt as soon as you notice them.
 None of these cleaning methods are a guarantee but hopefully they will help you get a good handle on how to care for your furniture.

 If you find that you are cleaning up the same things over and over again, there might be a chance that you do not have the correct upholstery for your environment.
-In an upcoming blog we’ll take a closer look at how to choose the correct upholstery for you.

 If you have any cleaning tips you would like to share, please do!
 I always look forward to hearing from you!